COMPONENT PRICES

 Risk Scenario

-The President confirms the duty on refined copper, renewed Gulf escalation, or the PCB foil effect tightens supply further.
-Probability 25 to 30 percent over the next three months.
+The President confirms the staggered duties on refined copper, the LME stock drawdown below 250,000 t accelerates the August average higher, or the foil effect from the PCB market tightens supply further.
+Probability 30 to 35 percent over the next three months.

 Frequently Asked Questions